 Free Downloadable PDF:

 Curious to know how Canadian parents approach money topics with their kids?
-Mydoh and Leger asked 1,500 families about how they’re teaching financial literacy in their households, with some surprising results.
+Mydoh and Leger asked 1,500 families about how they’re teaching financial literacy in their households and got some surprising results.
 Download our free survey results to find out what they had to say!

 Financial literacy survey